fotomash/zanalytics-quant/README.md

 **Q: How do I reset the containers when data gets corrupted or outdated?**
 A:
 1. Stop and remove containers and volumes: `docker-compose down -v`.
-2. Remove any orphan containers: `docker-compose down --remove-orphans`.
+2. Remove any orphan containers: `docker container prune -f`.
 3. Rebuild and start fresh containers: `docker-compose up --build`.
 4. Rerun database migrations if applicable.